CiscoSE/vmo3/outlook-monitor/README.md

 7. If the vmo-mediator is available and functioning properly it will respond with a 200 OK

-8. The response from the vmo-mediator is send back to main.py to be processed.
+8. The response from the vmo-mediator is sent back to main.py to be processed.

 9. If the response from vmo-mediator it is a 200 OK, main.py will call the auth_token function in the get_token.py module. main.py will also schedule this "get token" workflow to run every 58 minutes in order for their to alway be an active